terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

    mv terraform.example.tfvars terraform.tfvars
    ```

-1. Rename `cb.tf` to `cb.tf.example` and update the file with values from your environment:
+1. Rename `cb.tf` to `cb.tf.example`:

    ```bash
    mv cb.tf cb.tf.example
    ```

-1. Comment Cloud Build outputs related at `outputs.tf`.
+1. Comment Cloud Build related outputs at `outputs.tf`.

-1. Comment lines related to Cloud Build at `sa.tf`.
-Search for `cicd_project_iam_member` and comment the module and the depends_on.
+1. In `sa.tf` file, comment out lines related to Cloud Build.
+Specifically, search for `cicd_project_iam_member` and comment out the corresponding module, as well as the "depends_on" meta-argument in any modules that depend on the commented module.

 1. Use the helper script [validate-requirements.sh](../scripts/validate-requirements.sh) to validate your environment: